kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 9.2.
 The entering into a Subscription by a User must be clear and explicit to the User and it must contain the following:

-(a) How much KIN will be charged in total for the length of the Subscription period;
+(a) the amount of KIN to be charged in total for the length of the Subscription period;

 (b) The length of the Subscription period;